Skip to content

 When will the building be open?

-We will be seeking planning permission to have the building used between 8am-9pm seven days a week.
-The building will be open to the public when the Park Keeper is on site or it is being used by a trusted community partner who has been inducted on the safe use of the building.
+We are seeking planning permission to have the building used between 8am-9pm seven days a week.
+The building will be open to the public when the Park Keeper is on site.

 Will there be Wi-Fi?